leaflabs/www.leaflabs.com/pages/devices.md

 variant boards were produced,
 which featured a newer STM32 microcontroller with enough RAM and non-volatile flash memory to support lightweight interpreted language runtimes (eg, eLua) and real-time operating systems.
-This variant is no longer in production; KiCad files <a href="https://github.com/leaflabs/maplehd">are available</a>.
+This variant is no longer in production.
 </p><p>
 A longer blurb is available <a href="/devices/maple/">here</a>.
 As of 2014, the Maple board is still available from <a href="/distributors/">distributors</a>,